Code-Institute-Submissions/Sarah-LB-Milestone3_BookClub_DecResub/README.md

 ### Known Bugs

--   On some mobile devices, a small arrow is visible outside of the dropdown menus for genre on the "add book" and "edit book" forms and this needs to be used in order to select a genre.
+-   On the iphoneSE, a small arrow is visible outside of the dropdown menus for genre on the "add book" and "edit book" forms and this needs to be used in order to select a genre.
 When the dropdown menus are activated using the arrow in the box, an option cannot be selected.
+Other mobile devices appear to be unaffected.

 ## Deployment